-Take the next step – Make the connection.
+Take the next step: Make the connection.

-A mental health professional, such as a therapist
+- A mental health professional, such as a therapist

-Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans
+- Your local VA Medical Center or Vet Center.
+VA specializes in the care and treatment of Veterans.

-- A spiritual or religious advisor
+- A spiritual or religious adviser

 VA Medical Center Facility Locator